liferay/liferay-docs/develop/tutorials/articles/120-customizing/03-overriding-language-keys/01-overriding-liferays-language-keys.markdown

 ## Determine the language keys to override [](id=determine-the-language-keys-to-override)

 So how do you find global language keys?
-They're in the `Language[xx_XX].properties` files in the source code or your @product@ bundle.
+They're in the `Language[xx_XX].properties` files in the source code or your bundle.

 -   From the source: